JeanLucPons/Kangaroo/README.md

 To build such an architecture, the total number of kangaroo running in parallel must be know at the starting time to estimate the DP overhead. **It is not recommended to add or remove clients during running time**, the number of kangaroo must be constant.

 This program solved puzzle #110 in 2.1 days (109 bit key on the Secp256K1 field) using this architecture on 256 Tesla V100.
 It required 2<sup>55.55</sup> group operations using DP25 to complete.
-This program also solved #115 in 11 days (114 bit key on the Secp256K1 field).
-It requiresd 2<sup>58.36</sup> group operations using DP25 to complete.
+This program also solved #115 in 13 days (114 bit key on the Secp256K1 field).
+It required 2<sup>58.36</sup> group operations using DP25 to complete.

 # Probability of success